microsoft/AcademicContent/Workshop/4. Machine Learning/Azure Machine Learning HOL (Node).md

     </html>
     ```

-1. Now create a file named `main.css` and add the following style definitions:
+1. Now create a file named **main.css** in the project directory and add the following style definitions:

     ```css
     .pixel-grid {